valq7711/upytl/README.md

 ### Slots

-Slots are a convenient way of passing through specific properties to components whist maintaining component attributes if required.
+Slots are a convenient way of passing content to components through specific tags (slots).

 ```Python
 from upytl import Component, UPYTL, html as h, Slot